UCL-CATL/cosy-pupil-server/README.md

 Publisher-Subscriber communication pattern.
 The external-recorder creates a subscriber and reads the messages.

-The external-recorder can send requests to the Pupil Capture software, via the Pupil Remote plugin, to start and stop the recording (Pupil Capture records more data than external-recorder, so it's better to start the recording on Pupil Capture too).
+The external-recorder sends requests to the Pupil Capture software, via the Pupil Remote plugin, to start and stop the recording (Pupil Capture records more data than external-recorder, so it's better to start the recording on Pupil Capture too).
 This uses the Request-Reply ZeroMQ pattern.